 Unlike some of the maps we relied on, they’re laminated to protect them from the Exmoor weather – something we encountered on the Horner Wood walk where we got lashed by torrential rain and spattered in mud.
 However, drying off in front of a roaring fire at the nearby tearoom is a cherished memory.

-Our top 12 adventures by foot
+Our top 12 self-guided walking holidays

-In conclusion, here are our chosen dozen, and we hope you’ll get to experience one or two of them.
+We believe these 12 walks offer some of the best self-guided walking holidays the UK has to offer.
+We hope you’ll get to experience one or two of them.
 Moreover, we similarly hope that some of the magic of Exmoor, encapsulated in Julia’s wonderful photographs, will conjure up happy, treasured memories for you too.

 - January – Dunkery Beacon – the highest point on Exmoor